 “Trilliant” is a broad term that’s used to describe cuts based on the shape of a triangle and they are one of the most unique looking fancy shaped diamond in the market.

-Typically, the diamond is cut to equivalent sides and is made up of 50 facets.
-Due to its unique form, it is usually preferred by those who are searching for a truly fashionable stone or want an alternate choice to the market that is oversaturated with round diamonds.
+Typically, the trilliant diamond is cut to equivalent sides and is made up of 50 facets.
+It is preferred by people who are searching for a fashionable looking stone and want an alternative choice in a market oversaturated with round diamonds.

-In modern times, they are often used as side stones or accent stones in rings to complement a main stone instead of being a standalone.
-This versatile diamond cut has also found its use in making bracelets, solitaire rings and studs.
+In modern times, they are often used in diamond rings as sidestones or as accent stones to complement a main stone instead of a standalone solitaire.
+Besides applications in ring designs, this versatile diamond cut has also found its use in jewelry bracelets and earrings.

 The trilliant cut was developed during and after World War II, but it was only patented in 1962 by the Henry Meyer Diamond Company.
 Once the patent has expired, the cut technique became freely usable to all diamond cutters around the globe.

 The cut can be presented as transitions between different types of diamond shapes.
 The most common description usually states that it is a triangular radiant cut without the corners cut off.
 It has a number of variations depending on how the cutter decides to fashion the stone.
 In most cases it features 31 or 50 faces – that is, the latter can be considered a full cut brilliant.